Let’s travel back in time to the eve of my 25th birthday.

-As a people-pleasing nice girl with a tendency to disregard any and all negative feelings, I accessed a rare primal anger I had never tapped into before.
+As a people-pleasing nice girl with a tendency to repress any and all negative feelings, I accessed a rare primal anger I had never tapped into before.
 I was suddenly fueled by the desire to beat my fists against my chest like a gorilla and charge toward my brother.

 “Rad!”
-Taylor Mallory said, a little too sweetly, giving me a look of guarded tenderness that one regards an overeager fan with, not a potential new friend.
+Taylor Mallory said, a little too sweetly, giving me a look of guarded tenderness that one bestows an overeager adolescent fan with, not a potential new friend.
 I watched my hopes and dreams of us being best friends shot down to the ground.
 They withered in the grass for a moment before taking their last breath.

 “How could you do that to me?!
 I told you I wanted to be friends with her!
 We’re at a house party, not an album signing!”
 I angrily whispered to my brother, as I fantasized about tackling him to the ground.